isb-cgc/readthedocs/docs/source/sections/data/OHSU_about.rst

 About the Oregon Health & Science University
 --------------------------------------------

-The `Oregon Health & Science University <https://www.ohsu.edu/>`_ contains data generated from Chronic neutrophilic leukemia (CNL), atypical chronic myeloid leukemia (aCML), and unclassified myelodysplastic syndrome/myeloproliferative neoplasms (MDS/MPN-U) are a group of rare, heterogeneous myeloid disorders.
+The `Oregon Health & Science University <https://www.ohsu.edu/>`_ contains data generated from chronic neutrophilic leukemia (CNL), atypical chronic myeloid leukemia (aCML), and unclassified myelodysplastic syndrome/myeloproliferative neoplasms (MDS/MPN-U), which are a group of rare, heterogeneous myeloid disorders.

 About the Oregon Health & Science University Data
 -------------------------------------------------

-Whole-exome and RNA sequencing on a cohort of over 100 cases of these rare hematologic malignancies and present the complete survey of the genomic landscape of these diseases to date.
-The project identification in the GDC Data Portal is `OHSU-CNL <https://portal.gdc.cancer.gov/projects/OHSU-CNL>`_.
+The data set consists of whole-exome and RNA sequencing on a cohort of over 100 cases of these rare hematologic malignancies.
+It presents the complete survey of the genomic landscape of these diseases to date.
+The Project ID in the GDC Data Portal is `OHSU-CNL <https://portal.gdc.cancer.gov/projects/OHSU-CNL>`_.

 For more information on the OHSU data, please refer to these sites: